Sepsis and Prevention: Vaccinations

 Infection prevention is the only way to prevent sepsis.
 Although not all infections are preventable, we can significantly reduce the risk through infection prevention measures such as regular hand washing and isolating ourselves if we are ill.
 Another important way to reduce the risk of contracting infections is by receiving vaccinations that target certain illnesses.
 These vaccines either kill or prevent microbes (germs) from reproducing, as with the chickenpox vaccine, or they minimize the impact of the illness, as do the vaccines for COVID-19.

 Once your immune system detects the organism, it makes antibodies to destroy the “invaders.”
 This leaves your body with a memory of how to fight off that particular illness should you encounter it again.
-These vaccines are available by injection, by mouth, or by nasal spray, depending on the immunization.
+These vaccines are available by injection, by mouth, or by nasal spray, depending on the vaccine.

 Inactivated vaccines